 Other Ingredients to Keep Out of Your DIY Soft Scrub

-Just in case you're tempted to use other strong ingredients like bleach or isopropyl alcohol, those fumes aren't great for you either, so it's best to skip them too.
+Just in case you’re tempted to use other strong ingredients like bleach or isopropyl alcohol, the fumes from those aren’t great for you, so it’s best to skip them too.

 These jars are for holding yogurt, but they’d be so cute with homemade scrub in them.
 Truth is, they’d be cute with ANYTHING in them.

 If you’re looking for other ways to reduce the use of harmful chemicals in your home, try these homemade cleaners on for size.